ncase/blog/src/posts/signal-boosts-aug-2024.md

 In sum:

 * I think your "medium of thought" shapes your thoughts a decent amount.
 25%, if I have to give a fake number.
-* I don't think natural languages (English vs Mandarin vs Arabic) influence your thoughts/feelings much.
-Not sure yet about constructed languages like Toki Pona.
+* I don't think natural languages (English, Mandarin, Arabic, etc) influence your thoughts/feelings much.
+Domain-specific languages like math & programming definitely do.
+Unsure about constructed languages for everyday use, like Esperanto or Toki Pona.
-* I *do* think one should try to think as simply & specifically as possible, to avoid fooling oneself.
+* Either way, I think one should aim to think as simply & specifically as possible, to avoid fooling oneself.
 * I love lists!